po1sontre/Nightreign-launcher/README.md

 # Nightreign Launcher

+## Note: This launcher is intended for use with the cr@ck#d version of the game.

 This is a simple launcher and game manager for the Nightreign mod, built with Python and PySide6.

 ## Features: